Is Free Healthcare a Possibility for International Citizens or Travelers?

 Where Can You Find Free Healthcare?

-According to the STC, all but 43 countries in the world offer free healthcare.
+According to the STC, all but 43 countries in the world offer free or universal healthcare.
 However, the standards among these countries can vary widely.
 The list includes everyone from Norway, one of the healthiest countries in the world and the first country in the world to introduce free healthcare in 1912, to Yemen where raging conflict has made healthcare from international relief agencies nearly impossible to access.

 List of Countries Offering Universal Health Care Systems